 Why Some Highly Sensitive People Struggle with Alcohol

 To understand why, you need to know what it feels like to be highly sensitive.
-Roughly 20% of people are HSPs, and they’re born with a very sensitive nervous system — one that takes in and processes piles of information.
+Up to 30% of people are HSPs, and they’re born with a very sensitive nervous system — one that takes in and processes piles of information.
 That means we notice everything, and our brains work overtime to process it all.
 That’s both a good thing (we tend to be very creative and emotionally aware) and also, at times, totally exhausting.